DiagAutoClinic/DiagAutoClinicOS/docs/VIDEO_TUTORIALS_GUIDE.md

 ---

-*This guide ensures consistent, professional video content that effectively demonstrates DiagAutoClinicOS capabilities for the South African VW diagnostic market.*
+*This guide ensures consistent, professional video content that effectively demonstrates DiagAutoClinicOS capabilities for the South African Ford and GM diagnostic market.*